Features

 def listen_to_message() -> None:

-for res in memorix.pubsub.message.subscribe():
+for payload in memorix.pubsub.message.subscribe():

 # Will be called twice with "hello" then "world"